 DNA accessibility continues to be a powerful tool in locating active regulatory elements in a cell type, as DNA accessibility assays work genome-wide and mark regions where DNA binding proteins are interacting with the genome to produce cell-type specific gene regulation [1–5].
 However, further analysis on accessible regions is necessary to dissect regulatory logic encoded in these regulatory regions.
 Deep learning models have emerged as highly predictive models of regulatory DNA [6].
 These models learn non-linear predictive functions that map DNA sequence to genome-wide profiles of regulatory activity by learning predictive sequence features and their higher order combinations.
 These models produce highly robust and accurate mappings between DNA sequence to molecular phenotypes like accessibility, suggesting that these models capture the higher order regulatory logic that produces accessibility and regulatory potential from a DNA sequence [7–9].
 While deep learning models have been criticized for their opaqueness in interpretation, we and others have developed powerful interpretation methods to extract rules of cis-regulatory logic from these black-box models [10–14].These models in conjunction with validated interpretation tools have provided new insights into DNA sequence syntax and logic, and have become an established tool in computational biology.

 Here, we provide a framework for building deep learning models for genomics as well as guides for applying interpretation tools to these models.
 Deep learning continues to be a rapidly evolving field, so here we provide a high-level perspective with best practices.
 We note that there are many reasonable ways to implement a deep learning pipeline, including decisions around the programming language and the deep learning framework.
 Here we have chosen to share a protocol that attempts to balance compatibility (both backwards and towards the future), ease of use, and versatility.
 To this end, we provide a protocol that is best implemented in Python 3, with Tensorflow 2.0 and TF Keras.
 Even more specifically, this protocol is for building a classification model from DNA sequence input to predict binarized accessibility (accessible peak is present/not present) in a single cell type.
-Best practices and useful interpretation tools for analyzing such models is also provided.
+Best practices and useful interpretation tools for analyzing such models are also provided.
 While we focus on a specific machine learning problem in this protocol (mapping from DNA sequence to accessibility), we think that the best practices and ideas here are widely applicable to a variety of machine learning problems in genomics.
 As such we hope that this protocol will be an effective starting point for many possible types of deep learning in genomics.

 2. Materials

-This protocol assumes as working knowledge of Python, bioinformatics, and machine learning.
+This protocol assumes working knowledge of Python, bioinformatics, and machine learning.
 As noted above, there are many ways to do deep learning, and frameworks and tools are rapidly evolving.
 At this current point in time, for deep learning frameworks we most recommend using either Tensorflow (Keras has now become a part of Tensorflow 2.0) or Pytorch.
 Both are best used in Python 3 for compatibility with existing inference tools.

 There are a variety of relevant resources for deep learning in genomics.
-For plug and play models, the Kipoi model zoo has a variety of models that may be of interest.
-For inference, the most common tools used include deeplift, shap, and TF-MODisco.
+For plug-and-play models, the Kipoi model zoo has a variety of models that may be of interest.
+For inference, the most common tools used include DeepLIFT, SHAP, and TF-MODisco.
 Please note that you can run a deep learning pipeline without a graphical processing unit (GPU), but it will be exponentially slower.
 We recommend running training, evaluation, and inference with a GPU.

 3. Methods